 Friday night, 5PM: Happy Hour at Home with Antsy and Deana Lynn.
 We get to know each other and rest up from a day of travel.
 Then we sit down for a delicious home-cooked meal by Deana Lynn.
 After dinner, we gather in the living room for music.
 Antsy shares some new songs, and the guitars come out.
 We all get to hear what you’re working on.
 Now, if you don’t play or sing, don’t worry about it.
 Everyone in the circle shares something, whether it be a favorite poem, story or joke.
 The “guitar pull” usually turns into a philosophical discussion of why we do what we do, and what motivates us as creative people.

 Saturday morning, 11 AM: We meet and head into the heart of Nashville, where Antsy guides you through the hot spots and those off-the-beaten-path places that makes this town so unique.
-We have lunch at one of Nashville’s well-known places, taking a consensus and seeing what everyone wants, from Tennessee BBQ to Nashville’s famous hot chicken, or we’ll go to one of our countless food trucks serving everything from Mexican to Cajun, and everything in between.
+We have lunch at one of Nashville’s well-known places, taking a consensus to see what everyone wants.

 Saturday 5 PM: It’s happy hour again, and we’ll gather back at the house while another great dinner is prepared.
 After dinner, we’ll gather for an intimate house concert by one of Nashville’s best songwriters and musicians, hand-picked from Antsy’s wide circle of friends and acquaintances.
 Afterward, jams have been known to happen.